ellfran-7/cluefish/README.md

 ## Additional Requirements

-The Cluefish tool is developed in **R**, so having **R** installed is a prerequisite.
-You can download it [here](https://posit.co/download/rstudio-desktop/).

-For an enhanced experience, we recommend using the **RStudio** integrated development environment (IDE), which is available for download at the same link, [here](https://posit.co/download/rstudio-desktop/).

-Additionally, Cluefish relies on external open source software for an intermediate step within its workflow.
+Cluefish relies on external open source software for an intermediate step within its workflow.
 Please ensure the following tools are installed:

 1.  **Cytoscape**: